nsqlite/devcontainer/README.md

 ## Software included

-You can find the list of software and settings included in the container by looking at the following files:
+This container is based on `Debian` and you can find the list of software and settings included in the container by looking at the following files:

 - `.devcontainer/devcontainer.json`
 - `.devcontainer/Dockerfile`